 Hurley’s team, and a CIA operative in Turkey, called Annika, stake out a weapons dealer who has a ‘trigger’.
 Ghost though grabs the trigger, kills some of Hurley’s team and escapes.
 Rapp, against orders, trails the arms dealer to his apartment and kills him.
 He also discovers that the money to pay the nuclear physicist is in a bank in Rome.

 The team stake the bank out, spot the physicist picking the money up, and trail him to his hotel, hoping to ambush Ghost when he comes to pick the physicist up.
 Ghost though is still one step ahead and captures Rapp and Annika.
 Hurley rescues them, but Ghost escapes.

 Rapp[blackout] and Annika attack Ghost’s base, and rescue Hurley, though Annika is killed and Ghost escapes on a speedboat with the bomb, heading out to sea towards the Sixth Fleet.
-Rapp gets aboard the speedboat and after a fight manages to kill Ghost.[/blackout]
+Rapp gets aboard the speedboat and, after a fight, kills Ghost.[/blackout]

 A few weeks later, [blackout]Hurley meets with the CIA Deputy Director, who asks him where Rapp is.
 Hurley says he doesn’t know.
 Finally, we see Rapp getting in a lift with the Iranian general behind the plot, implying Rapp is going to assassinate him.[/blackout]